-This webinar will focus on several simple steps to ensure a successful CRA exam outcome.
-Writing a dynamic CRA context report can show examiners not only that your financial institution understands the community credit needs, but that you are effectively meeting the needs in the assessment areas you serve.
-We will review the steps required to establish your case and demonstrate why your CRA program qualifies for a "Satisfactory" or possibly "Outstanding" rating.
+Writing a dynamic CRA context report can show examiners not only that your financial institution understands the community demonstrates why your CRA program qualifies for a "Satisfactory" or possibly "Outstanding" rating credit needs, but that you are effectively meeting the needs in the assessment areas you serve.
+We will review the steps required to establish your case and PASS THE EXAM!

 - Five steps for managing a CRA exam and the importance of developing a CRA strategy.

-- Tips for banks that are ISB (intermediate small banks of $313 million in the prior two calendar years and the transition to CRA reporting when the large bank threshold of $1.252 billion is reached.
-The new limits were announced on Dec.
-27, 2017.
+- Tips for banks that are ISB (intermediate small banks of $321 million in the prior two calendar years and the transition to CRA reporting when the large bank threshold of $1.284 billion is reached.

 - Learn how to document lending activity in designated disaster areas.